 "In addition, the standards are higher in terms of what score you need and how it affects the cost of the loan," says Mike Winesburg, formerly a mortgage planner with McKinley Carter Wealth Services in Wheeling, West Virginia.

-To get a sense of where your credit stands, go to AnnualCreditReport.com to get your free credit report from each of the three credit bureaus.
+To get a sense of where your credit stands, go to myBankrate to collect your credit report and score today, free and with no obligation.

 Scour the reports for mistakes, unpaid accounts or collection accounts.